Background pattern

 1. What is Montelukast Sandoz and what is it used for

-Montelukast is a leukotriene receptor antagonist that blocks certain substances called leukotrienes.
-Leukotrienes produce bronchial constriction and inflammation in the lungs.
+Montelukast is a leukotriene receptor antagonist that blocks substances called leukotrienes.
+Leukotrienes cause narrowing and inflammation of the airways in the lungs.
 By blocking leukotrienes, montelukast improves asthma symptoms and helps control asthma.

 Your doctor has prescribed montelukast to treat your child's asthma and prevent asthma symptoms during the day and night.

-• Montelukast is used to treat patients between 6 months and 5 years of age who are not adequately controlled with their medication and need additional treatment,
+• Montelukast is used for the treatment of patients between 6 months and 5 years of age who are not adequately controlled with their medication and need additional treatment,

-• Montelukast is also used as an alternative treatment to inhaled corticosteroids in patients between 2 and 5 years of age who have not recently taken oral corticosteroids for asthma treatment and who have demonstrated an inability to use inhaled corticosteroids,
+• Montelukast is also used as an alternative treatment to inhaled corticosteroids in patients between 2 and 5 years of age who have not recently taken oral corticosteroids for the treatment of their asthma and have demonstrated that they are unable to use inhaled corticosteroids,

-• Montelukast also helps prevent airway constriction caused by exercise in patients 2 years of age and older.
+• Montelukast also helps prevent narrowing of the airways caused by exercise in patients 2 years of age and older.

-The dosage of montelukast will depend on your child's symptoms and the severity of their asthma, as determined by your doctor.
+Depending on your child's symptoms and the severity of their asthma, your doctor will determine how your child should take montelukast.

 Asthma is a chronic disease.